-World Water Day and World Forest Day 2021 was celebrated on 22/3/2021 by Adichunchanagiri University BGS Institute of Technology.
-The program was graced by the chief guest Dr. B Nagappa, Former Scientific Officer, Karnataka State Pollution Control Board, Bangalore, Dr. B K Narendra, Principal, BGSIT, Dr. T Mahadevaiah, Professor and Head, Dept. of Civil Engg.
-Dr. T Mahadevaiah extended warm welcome to the guest and the gathering.
-Dr B K Narendra, honoured the chief guest and in his presidential remarks stated about the importance and preservation of water.
+The resource person was Dr. Shashishankar A, Prof & Head, Dept. of Civil Engg, AMC College of Engineering, Bangalore, Dr. B K Narendra, Principal, Department Head, staff and students attended the webinar.
+Dr. T Mahadevaiah, Head, Dept. of Civil Engg extended warm welcome to the guest and all the attendees and in his presidential remarks stated about the importance and preservation of water.